cgrimes01/FullStackTest/README.md

 # Calero-MDSL Full Stack Test

+PLEASE DO NOT COMPLETE ANY OF THIS WORK IN ADVANCE, YOU WILL BE GIVEN TASKS DURING AN INTERVIEW

 ## Pre-requisites
 - Visual Studio 2019 Comunity Edition is free
 - Visual Studio Code (or equivalent IDE)